 This method of fall seed sowing is really just an imitation of what nature does at the end of the summer growing season.
 Flowers turn to seed, seeds fall to the ground, and some germinate.
 In a cold climate with a true winter, germination is simply delayed until the warm weather returns.

-- Choose seeds suited to your growing zone and conditions, making sure none are invasive species in your area.
+- Choose seeds suited to your growing zone, conditions, and ecoregion, making sure none are invasive species in your area.

 - If there are special instructions on the seed packet, follow them!